the Challenge Cards

 Maths Games

-The problems cover a range of topic areas : number problems (inevitably the largest category), geometric & spatial problems, as well as problems on statistics, probability, logic, sets etc. These problems are somewhat easier than those in eg our ‘no problem’ books.
+The problems cover a range of topic areas : number problems, geometric & spatial problems, problems on statistics, probability, logic, sets etc. These problems are somewhat easier than those in the ‘no problem’ books.

-The printed format is perhaps unusual in that each problem is given within an A6 rectangle, so that there are four mini-problems on each A4 page; cut up into the four separate items (ready to pritt-stick into maths exercise books), these mini-problems make excellent shorter exercises in problem-solving, ideal for individual early finishers or to give to a whole class for class or home working.
+The layout is simple, with four mini-problems on each A4 page; cut up into the four separate items (ready to pritt-stick into maths exercise books), these mini-problems make excellent shorter exercises in problem-solving, ideal for individual early finishers or to give to a whole class for class or home working.

-By contrast, the answer-book is not short in format : whilst repeatedly making the point that there is no one correct way to solve any of the problems, suggested approaches are offered for the benefit of those who have been unable to get started on a particular problem or for those who might be interested in comparing an alternative approach with the one they have already found.
+The answer-book includes full explanations.
+While repeatedly making the point that there is no one correct way to solve any of the problems, suggested approaches are offered for the benefit of those who have been unable to get started on a particular problem or for those who might be interested in comparing an alternative approach with the one they have already found.

 mini-problems